Colorado READ Act

 Flexible Professional Learning Plans to Support Your Implementation

-To support your program implementation, we offer a variety of learning pathways that can be facilitated in-person, virtually, or led by lead teachers/coaches at your school or district.
+To support Colorado SIPPS and Being a Reader program implementation, we offer a variety of learning pathways that can be facilitated in-person, virtually, or led by lead teachers/coaches at your school or district.